sigmorphon/sigmorphon.github.io/workshops/2025/index.md

+## 22nd Annual SIGMORPHON Workshop

-SIGMORPHON 2025 will be co-located with NAACL 2025 in Albuquerque, New Mexico, USA. <br>
+SIGMORPHON 2025 will be co-located with NAACL 2025 in Albuquerque, NM, USA. <br>

 SIGMORPHON aims to bring together researchers interested in applying computational techniques